 - Minutes

-Whether you’re a privately held or publicly held company, keeping detailed information on your financial records will ensure that you have all information on hand in case of an audit, or any questions about contracts, inventory, checks, employee payroll and more.
-Don’t just be meticulous about maintaining financial records- be sure to keep them organized month and year and the type of financial records you need to retain.
+Whether you’re a privately held or publicly held company, keeping detailed information on your financial records will ensure that you have all information on hand in case of an audit, or any questions about contracts, inventory, checks, employee payroll, and more.
+However, don’t just be meticulous about maintaining financial documents- be sure to keep them organized for month and year and the type of financial documents you need to retain.

 Keep a long-term archive of these types of financial records: